6 Torsion

 Click to expand

 As was discussed in Section 5.5 for axial loading, one may sometimes encounter loading and constraint conditions that are statically indeterminate.
 In these situations, though a structure may be in static equilibrium, equilibrium equations do not provide enough equations to solve for all the unknown reactions.
 In many cases, the known constraints on deformation can be used to provide the additional necessary equations.
-We will consider the same two categories of statically indeterminate loading:
+We will consider the following two types of statically indeterminate problems for torsional loading:

 Redundant supports—Cases where there are fixed supports at each end.
-In this configuration, the shaft is constrained on both ends such that the overall angle of twist must be 0 if both ends are truly fixed, or the angle of twist is limited to a specified amount if there is a fixed degree of freedom on one end (for example if one side involves a loose connection).
+In this configuration, the shaft is constrained on both ends such that the overall angle of twist must be 0 if both ends are truly fixed.
+As a variation, we could also consider the case where the angle of twist is limited to a specified amount if there is a fixed degree of freedom on one end (for example if one side involves a loose connection).

 6.3.1 Method of Superposition